 Somewhere else, we read this:-

 Malay rights group Perkasa has urged the government to review the proposal to carry out open tender for the sale of strategic land, saying the move could erode “the little remaining assets owned the Malays and Bumiputera.”

 Open tenders by the government for the sale of strategic land would not erode Malay interests, says Kedah Gerakan Youth

-The Malays for example have always been told that the non-Malays in particular the Chinese is out to get them, out to strip them of their “rightful” rights and powers (even more so after the opposition had a major win in the last general election).
-The non Malays on the other hand have been told that implementation of Islamic way of life, will erode their beliefs and cultural values.
-So, that is what we been told explicitly and impliedly, over many form of media.
+The Malays for example have always been told that the non-Malays in particular the Chinese are the bogeyman, out to get them, out to strip them of their “rightful” rights and powers (even more so after the opposition had a major win in the last general election).

-To create further uneasiness, fellow Malaysians are also been labeled as “pendatang” (immigrants or squatters) by, ironically, the very people whom ancestors were immigrants themselves.
+To create further uneasiness, fellow Malaysians are also been labelled as “pendatang” (immigrants or squatters) by, ironically, the very people whom ancestors were immigrants themselves.

-Instead of “conveniently” putting the blame on fellow Malaysians for all the shortcomings, self weaknesses and as a mean of unity the community against the oppositions, let’s focus on slaying the REAL bogeyman, shall we?
+Instead of “conveniently” putting the blame on fellow Malaysians for all the shortcomings, self weaknesses and as a means of unity in the community against the oppositions, let’s focus on slaying the REAL bogeyman, shall we?

 Implementation of NEP, NEM, Affirmative Policies

 Some NGOs says that Malay rights will be eroded with the removal of NEP but everyone knows that whilst the spirit of NEP is highly commendable, the implementation of the NEP has not been one.
 The PM’s banker brother even goes on to say that the NEP has been “bastardised”:-